RobTillaart/DAC8574/README.md

 As said the library is experimental need to be tested with hardware.
 Feedback is always welcome, please open an issue.

-Kudos to Doctea for first tests.
+Kudos to doctea for first tests.

 ### Settling time